Degrees and Certifications:

 Outside of School:

 I enjoy traveling.
 I have backpacked through Europe several times alone, and with my brother.
 I followed my favorite soccer team in Germany during the World Cup in 2006.
-Recently I hiked the Blue Ridge Mountains and took on mountain biking on some very challenging trails in the Eastern part of the United States.
+I have hiked the Blue Ridge Mountains and took on mountain biking on some very challenging trails in the Eastern part of the United States.
 I have also hung out with iguanas and tortoises in the Galapagos Islands.
-Recently I was in Costa Rica and in upper New York, hiking near the Finger Lakes.
+I have traveled to Costa Rica and in upper New York, hiking near the Finger Lakes.
+This past summer I spent several weeks in Latvia.
 I enjoy playing volleyball and soccer, watching movies, reading a good book, and I am a big fan of all things football, basketball, and soccer.

 My Mission for Our Class